Alleviating the $H_0$ tension in Rastall gravity: Numerical results

 \subsubsection{AIC and BIC analysis for closed $\Lambda$CDM model}

-The AIC and BIC values for the closed $\Lambda$CDM model, summarized in Table~\ref{tab:results_nonflat_LCDM_k<0} for the D$_1$, D$_2$, and D$_3$ datasets, offer insight into the relative model quality.
-For D$_1$, the AIC is 1089.42, and the BIC is 1119.42.
-For D$_2$, the AIC is 1083.22, and the BIC is 1113.22.
-For D$_3$, the AIC is 1070.30, and the BIC is 1095.30.
-The lower AIC and BIC values for D$_3$ suggest that the closed $\Lambda$CDM model fits the data better when $\sigma_8$ data is excluded.
-This indicates that including $\sigma_8$ data does not substantially improve the model fitting to the datasets.
+The AIC and BIC values for the closed $\Lambda$CDM model are reported in Table~\ref{tab:results_closed_LCDM}.
+For D$_1$, we obtain AIC = 1583.72 and BIC = 1616.58; for D$_2$, AIC = 1595.45 and BIC = 1628.36; and for D$_3$, AIC = 1634.51 and BIC = 1667.42.

+Since the number of free parameters remains identical across D$_1$, D$_2$, and D$_3$, these criteria quantify the relative goodness-of-fit of the same cosmological model under different observational combinations rather than indicating intrinsic model preference.

+In the closed $\Lambda$CDM scenario, CMB priors indicate a statistically significant ($\sim3.6\sigma$) preference for negative curvature; however, this geometric extension does not enable a simultaneous agreement between early- and late-universe measurements of $H_0$.
+As in the flat and open geometries, late-time datasets favor higher expansion rates, whereas CMB-inclusive constraints align closely with Planck.
+Therefore, the persistence of the Hubble tension appears to be driven primarily by dataset dependence rather than by spatial curvature.